Lars Eskeland

 Lars Eskeland (6 March 1867 - 30 September 1942) was a Norwegian educator and writer, and proponent for Nynorsk.

 Personal life

-Eskeland was born at Stord as the son of farmers Øystein Larsson Eskeland and Mari Larsdotter Vatna, and was a brother of Severin Eskeland.
+Eskeland was born at Stordøen Municipality (later spelled Stord) as the son of farmers Øystein Larsson Eskeland and Mari Larsdotter Vatna, and was a brother of Severin Eskeland.
 He married Marta Nerhus in 1893.
 He was uncle of Ivar Eskeland.